TelerikAcademy/Angular/Topics/13. Http-Observables/README.md

 - Angular's http service delegates the client/server communication tasks to a helper service called the XHRBackend
 - Register for HTTP services
   - Import the **HttpModule**

+- The Angular HTTP library simplifies application programming with the XHR and JSONP APIs

 <!-- attr: { hasScriptWrapper:true } -->
 # Http